 CWS shall have its legal counsel to prepare the Asset Purchase Agreement ("APA") and related documents reflecting our full proposal.
 The final Agreement shall contain terms and conditions that are normal, usual, and appropriate including representations and warranties of both CWS and SUMR or its affiliates regarding due authorization, title to and condition of assets and regulatory compliance as well as indemnification provisions and Closing conditions.
 The final Agreement shall be subject to the mutual agreement of both CWS and SUMR or its affiliates.
-The APA will be contingent upon North Carolina Utility Commission approval of the terms as specified above.
-If the Commission does not authorize the purchase price or terms and the amounts listed in the APA, the parties have the right to terminate the APA.
+The APA will be contingent upon North Carolina Utility Commission approval of the terms as mounts listed in the APA, the parties have the right to terminate the APA.